mmorales45/deliveryHelper/README.md

 To save a map

-`rosrun map_server map_saver -f marco_map  map:=/ridgeback/rtabmap/grid_map1`
+`rosrun map_server map_saver -f marco_map  map:=/ridgeback/rtabmap/grid_map`

 To open a map

 `rosrun map_server map_server marco_lab.yaml /map:=/ridgeback/rtabmap/grid_map1`

-- Make sure to change the grid map on RVIZ to the new topic.
+- Make sure to change the grid map on RVIZ to the new topic/grid_map1.

 ## TROUBLESHOOTING